prathimacode-hub/DS-ScriptsNook/Machine Learning/Algorithms/Random Forest Regressor/README.md

 - numpy

 **ADVANTAGES**
-- Simple
+- It works well with both categorical and continuous values.
+- It automates missing values present in the data.
-- Easy to understand & interpret
+- Easy understand & interpret
 - Good for regression tasks
 - Used in prediction projects etc.

 **DISADVANTAGES**
+- It also requires much time for training as it combines a lot of decision trees to determine the class.
 - Relationship between features should be well understood or else it might give low performance efficiency.
 - Can give low accuracy if features are not identified properly.
 - Cannot be used for classification projects.